Promethia/LotReset/README.md

 + The list of worlds
 + The location of the JSON file for the resetting
 + **ALL VALUES IN STRING LISTS MUST BE SEPARATED BY A COMMA AND THEN A SPACE**
++ Lots will be looked for in the JSON file in the format `WORLD-TYPE-ALPHABETNUMBER`, so using the following example, `MAIN-LOT-A1` is a valid lot
 + EX:
 ```
 java -jar lot-reset-X.Y.Z.jar "A, B, C, D, E, F, G" "LOT, XROAD, ZROAD, CORNER" "MAIN, WORLD2" http://yourdomain.com/reset